 All our big decisions in life take some planning and wisdom.
-Parents can save up to send his or her child to college, but it makes no sense for the whole family to go into real big debt if your college bound creature is not seeking out career goals that require advanced degrees.
+Parents can save up to send their child to college, but it makes no sense for the whole family to go into real big debt if your college bound creature is not seeking out career goals that require advanced degrees.

 We have folks marrying these days who don't know this means putting down the smartphone or remote once in awhile.
 And means "please" and "thank you," and not flirting, and not bringing pornography home.
 This is just basic wisdom everyone ought to know by now.
 But the world will explain it all away for you, if you listen to it and its ruler.

 James, brother of the Lord, to my mind, is the most teacherly of all the New Testament writers.
-He had great favor and license to teach as the blood brother of the Lord, teaching that vital first Christian church, the First Christian, Jerusalem, at the service of the Lord, praise His holy Name.
+He had great favor and license to teach as the blood brother of the Lord.
+He taught that vital first Christian church, the First Christian, Jerusalem, who were fully at the service of the Lord, praise His holy Name.

 I'm praying this sermon is so easy that even if you have never heard the gospel, you'll understand it.
-I love to preach most all that I get from the Lord, about prophecy, and all the things that it has taken me years just to put into words, but I also love to preach the easiest messages, the simple ones that changed my life and will also change yours.
+I love to preach- most of all the words and insights that I get from the Lord, about prophecy, and all the big things that it has taken me years just to put into words.
+But I also love to preach the easiest messages, the simple ones that changed my life and will also change yours.

 One of the sermons I preached when I was just a total rookie was 'All Faith Is Downhill.'
-Life might feel uphill, but faith is the opposite.
-We point the skis down the hill, that takes courage and a decision, that takes the grace of God, and then let the Lord moves us down the hill.
-Many religious people just stand at the top of the hill, talking and socializing and making business and politics, all dressed for sking, but never point the skis downhill!
+Life might feel uphill, but faith is just the opposite.
+We point the skis down the hill.
+That takes courage and a decision.
+That takes the grace of God!
+And then let the Lord move us down the hill.
+Many religious people just stand at the top of the hill, talking and socializing and making business and politics, all dressed for skiing, but never point the skis downhill!

 We do something similar with God's wisdom.
 We talk about God and the faith and the bible but when it comes to making practical, wise and Godly decisions, we often haven't learned to do that.
 That's what wisdom is about practical and faithful decisions that elevate the quality of our life and faith.
 So I'm praying that this sermon would be so easy, so down hill, that you'd see in your soul, in your mind's eye, the sweeping expanse, the practicality and beauty, and consolation and peace, of God's wisdom, of knowing better.
 And then I pray that you and I will always choose to live that way, as disciplined ones, not wise in our own eyes, but sort of wise in His eyes.
 Oh praise you Lord, point us down the hill of faith, and give us wisdom, in your holy Name I pray.